Static Dielectric Permittivity Profiles and Coarse-graining Approaches for Water in Graphene Slit Pores: Dielectric Profiles from Molecular Simulations

 Relating \cref{eq:response_m,eq:displacement_def} to the definitions of the perpendicular and parallel dielectric profiles given in \cref{eq:perp_eps_def,eq:par_eps_def} yields

 and

 Hence, in practice, the polarization densities $m_\parallel$ and $m_\perp$ have to be calculated from simulation trajectories as follows.

-\emph{Parallel polarization density $m_\parallel (z)$:} In order to derive a general expression for the polarization density, we assume in the following that the molecules under study are comprised of point charges, which allows calculating $m_\parallel(z)$ via the \emph{virtual cutting method}~\cite{bonthuis12a}. \citeauthor{stern03a} proposed to decompose the molecular polarization into dipole moments along covalent bonds~\cite{stern03a}.
+\emph{Parallel polarization density $m_\parallel (z)$:} In order to derive a general expression for the polarization density, we assume in the following that the molecules under study are comprised of point charges, which allows calculating $m_\parallel(z)$ via the \emph{virtual cutting method}~\cite{bonthuis12a}. \citeauthor{stern03a} proposed to decompose the molecular polarization into dipole moments along covalent bonds~\cite{stern03a}\hlork{, which also allows to explicitely include electronic polarizability}~\cite{beckerInterfacialVsConfinement2024}.
 Another alternative consists in expanding the molecular polarizations in terms of multipoles~\cite{bonthuis12a}, which can also be derived from electronic structure calculations in terms of maximally localized Wannier functions~\cite{marzari12a}. \Citeauthor{ruiz-barragan20a} have employed this method in ab-initio simulations of liquid water in graphene slits limited to the effective molecular dipole moment~\cite{ruiz-barragan20a}, which yields the leading contribution to the parallel dielectric profile~\cite{bonthuis12a}.

 In the virtual cutting approach, planes perpendicular to the applied lateral field are introduced, and the surface charges due to water molecules which are cut across these planes are calculated and averaged over (see \cref{fig:virtual_cutting}).
 The $z$-position dependent surface charge $\sigma(z)$ follows from the monopole density $\rho _{\text{cut}}(a, z)$ of the molecules inside the plane (gray region in \cref{fig:virtual_cutting}) and is related to the polarization density as $\sigma (z) = - m_\parallel (z)$~\cite{bonthuis12a,schlaich16a}, i.e.\ it is obtained by calculating